-The capital market is a general term used to denote two main types of markets featuring an array of products.
-A Capital market is essentially a financial system made up of primary and secondary markets, comprising of bonds, shares, among other investments that people trade all over the world.
+The capital market is a general term used to denote two main types of markets, featuring an array of products.
+A capital market is a financial system made up of primary and secondary markets, consisting of stocks, bonds, and other investment vehicles that people trade all over the world.

 A primary market is a segment of the capital markets where securities are created for the first time.
-This is a marketplace where firms float stocks and bonds for investors to invest in, for the first time.
-Initial public offerings form the basis of a primary market as they provide an opportunity for private entities to issue shares for the first time to the public.
+This is a marketplace where firms float stocks and bonds for investors to buy for the first time.
+Initial public offerings form the basis of a primary market, as they provide an opportunity for private entities to issue shares for the first time to the public.

-A rights offering, just like an IPO, provides listed companies an opportunity to raise additional equity in a primary market.
-In this case, underlying investors are provided an opportunity to acquire rights based on the amount of shares of a company they own.
+A rights offering, like an IPO, provides listed companies an opportunity to raise additional equity in a primary market.
+Underlying investors are provided an opportunity to acquire rights based on the amount of shares of a company they own.
 Private placement and preferential allotment are other offerings that act as components of a primary market.

 The primary market offering comes with lots of regulations that issuing companies must adhere to as a way of protecting investors.
-Some of the requirements include the filing of financial statements with regulators among other security agencies.
+One of the biggest requirements is the filing of financial statements with regulators.
 Regulators must also approve the offerings before they go public.

-Most primary market offerings, such as IPOs, are usually geared towards institutional investors as they come with caps on the amount of shares one can buy.
-Companies usually turn to investment bankers in a bid to target institutional investors who can buy offerings in large volumes and ensure available securities are sold within a short period.
+Most primary market offerings, such as IPOs, are geared towards institutional investors as they come with caps on the amount of shares one can buy.
+Companies usually turn to investment bankers to target institutional investors who can buy offerings in large volumes and ensure that available securities are sold within a short period.

-Secondary markets provide investors, regardless of capital, a chance to trade securities of their choice without restrictions.
-You can buy and sell shares of the company at any given time as long as they can pay the asking price.
+Secondary markets provide investors, regardless of capital, with a chance to trade securities of their choice without restrictions.
+You can buy and sell shares of a company at any given time, as long as you can pay the asking price.

-The auction market is a type of secondary market where buyers and sellers meet in one location, haggle over buy, and sell prices of securities.
+The auction market is a type of secondary market where buyers and sellers meet in one location, haggling over the buy and sell prices of securities.

-The dealer market, on the other hand, is a type of secondary market whereby people trade through electronic networks.
-It is the bigger of the two, in terms of participants, as it draws millions of people all over the world through trading platforms.
+The dealer market on the other hand is a type of secondary market where people trade through electronic networks.
+It is the bigger of the two markets in terms of participants, as it draws millions of people all over the world through trading platforms.

 |Comparison||Primary Market||Secondary Market|